 Whether you choose to scatter the cremated remains or place them in an urn, it is important to choose a final resting place.
 This provides your family and friends with a focal point to assist them in remembering the life that was lived.

 There is a wide selection of choices and price ranges for cremation services and products.
 As with traditional burial, the family will decide how much or how little to spend on a cremation service.

-There are many ways to memorialise a deceased after cremation.
+There are many ways to memorialise after cremation.
 One option is burial of the urn, marked with a bronze memorial or the cremated remains can be placed in a wall niche, rose garden, rock estate, to name a few.
 There are also memorialisation options available, including keepsake urns.